THE FIRST MISTAKE

 The “education is the key to political victory” theory claims that if we educate people as to the problem and the solution, then the elected officials will fall in line.

-Polls show huge majorities of Americans in favor of parental notification before a minor has an abortion.
+Polls show huge majorities of Americans are in favor of Parental Notification before a minor has an abortion.
 Yet the mere mention of the issue drives most politicians into fits of terror.
-Similarly, three-quarters of the American people oppose forced-unionism and favor Right to Work laws; however, such laws exist in only 22 states.

 It is important to understand the two reasons why the education theory of politics is a mistake.